 I’ve used coconut milk in this strawberry cake recipe with success, but you’ve got to add about 3/4 teaspoon of lemon juice to the coconut milk and let it stand for about 10 minutes to get the tangy flavor you’re looking for.
 (The same process will work with regular dairy milk if you don’t have buttermilk.)
-I haven’t tried replacing the butter in this cake, so that’s why I’m not offering a dairy-free option.
+You can replace the butter in this cake with coconut oil for a fully dairy-free option.
 A few friends have tried this with regular AP Flour and loved it – so it can be made conventionally as well.

 When you try this cake, let me know!
 I love it when someone tries one of my favorites.